 How to use it:

-- For taking it internally, mix one drop of frankincense oil with a teaspoon of coconut oil.
-You could choose to go with a teaspoon of honey if you prefer.
+- Mix one drop of frankincense oil with a teaspoon of coconut oil and a teaspoon of honey (optional).
 You could do this once or twice a week.
-For a perfect dosage recommendation, please check with your aromatherapist.
+For the perfect dosage recommendation, please check with your aromatherapist.

-One research pointed out that frankincense has anti-infective properties.3 This means it will help in destroying germs and bacteria.
-This feature of frankincense oil makes it possible to speed up the healing process for cuts and minor wounds.
-This includes your razor burns as well!
+One research pointed out that frankincense’s anti-microbial properties effectively prevent infections.3 This could be why frankincense is believed to speed up the healing process for minor cuts and wounds.
+This includes razor burns as well!

 How to use it:

-- For wounds, rub a little lavender oil onto the area and follow it with a few drops of frankincense oil.
+- For wounds, rub a little lavender oil onto the affected area and follow it up with a few drops of frankincense oil diluted in a few drops of coconut oil.
 Lavender oil is also known to speed up wound healing because it helps destroy bacteria.4

 How to use it:

-- You could add a few drops to your bath.7
+- You could also add a few drops of the oil to your bath.8

 Frankincense oil can give you relief from a stuffy nose.
-Studies have proven that frankincense oil can cut down phlegm buildup and congestion in your nose and lungs.8 Thanks to their anti-inflammatory property, the oil helps to clear up the respiratory tract.
-It tackles other common problems associated with cold as well like headaches and fatigue.
-This makes it a great source of relief to people with allergies, asthma, and bronchitis.
+Studies state that the anti-inflammatory properties of frankincense oil can cut down phlegm buildup and congestion in your nose and lungs.9 This makes it a great source of relief to people with allergies, asthma, and bronchitis.

 How to use it: